We just released ECSY v0.4 and ECSY-THREE v0.1!

 "Initialize" helper

-Most ecsy & three.js applications will need a set of common components:
+Most ecsy and three.js applications will need a set of common components:

 - World